 ‘How did this Jacqui woman get past the Suggestion spell?’ asked Hermione curiously.

 ‘We’re not sure.
-But Jacqui simply ignored the spell and drove through the gate.
+But she definitely ignored the spell and drove through the gate.
 We think that she’s got some wizard blood, though we can’t be certain, because it seems to be through the female line.
 We checked up on the Charltons when it was obvious that James and Henry were getting close.
 Jacqui’s maiden name was Wake.
-Harry met her mum years ago, when he was hunting Lestrange.
+Harry met her mum years ago, when he was hunting for Lestrange.
 We haven’t told Jacqui, of course, because we don’t want her to know we’ve been checking up on her, but Mrs Wake, Jacqui’s mother, once told Harry that she’d caught a glimpse of the Shivering Stone.
 We think that a combination of a small amount of wizard blood and the fact that she thought her news was urgent — which it was — allowed Jacqui to ignore the spell.’

 ‘You’re probably right,’ said Hermione.
 ‘Is Harry’s cover story working?’